Remix Utils - v9.0.0

 The jwksUri option let's you set the URL to the JWKS endpoint, this is the URL where the public keys are stored.

-To use the middleware, you need to add it to the unstable_middleware array in the route where you want to use it.
+To use the middleware, you need to add it to the middleware array in the route where you want to use it.

 import { jwkAuthMiddleware } from "~/middleware/jwk-auth";